MicrosoftDocs/ai-builder/ai-builder-docs/prompt-modelsettings.md

 ## Model updates

-- During July 2025, following models have been updated:
+- During July 2025, the following models were updated:
-  - GPT-4.1 mini model has replaced GPT-4o mini model.
+  - GPT-4.1 mini model replaced GPT-4o mini model.
 Existing prompts previously running on GPT-4o mini now run on GPT-4.1 mini, using same **Basic** rates.
-  - GPT-4.1 model has replaced GPT-4o and is in general availability (GA).
+  - GPT-4.1 model replaced GPT-4o and is in GA.
 Existing prompts previously running on GPT-4o now run on GPT-4.1, using same **Standard** rates.
-  - o3 model has replaced o1 model and is in general availability (GA).
+  - o3 model replaced o1 model and is in GA.
 Existing prompts previously running on o1 now run on o3, using same **Premium** rates.